winglang/wing/README.md

 let queue = new cloud.Queue(timeout: 10s);

 queue.on_message((body: str) ~> {
+  let next = counter.increment();
-  let key = "myfile-${counter.value}.txt";
+  let key = "myfile-${next}.txt";
   bucket.put(key, body);
-  counter.increment();
 });
 ```

 In this simple application, every message that goes into the queue is written to
 a new object inside a cloud bucket.
-A counter is used to generate a incrementing
+A counter is used to generate an
-and unique key for each object.
+incrementing and unique key for each object.

 **But don't let the simplicity of this example fool you!**